TodTheMatsu/what-to-do/README.md

 # What to do?

-This is a simple to-do list project of mine, nothing too special, everything is WIP
+This is a simple to-do list project of mine, nothing too special, everything is WIP.
+Feel free to fork my project!!

 ## Installation